 When your vagal tone is low, your prefrontal cortex loses its ability to regulate emotional responses.
 Your emotional brain takes over, leaving you feeling out of control, overreacting to situations, and struggling to calm yourself down even when you know you’re overreacting.

-Vagal stimulation enhances the prefrontal cortex’s regulatory control over emotional centers, giving you more emotional flexibility and resilience.
+Vagal stimulation enhances the prefrontal cortex’s regulatory control over emotional centres, giving you more emotional flexibility and resilience.
 This doesn’t eliminate emotions—it restores your ability to respond proportionally rather than explosively.

-- Reduces emotional reactivity to triggers making you less likely to spiral into anxiety over minor stressors
+- Reduces emotional reactivity to triggers, making you less likely to spiral into anxious thoughts over minor stressors.

-- Creates space between stimulus and response giving you more choice in how you react rather than automatic anxiety activation
+- Creates space between stimulus and response, giving you more choice in how you react rather than automatic anxious thoughts activation.

 “Since I started using it, I’ve noticed a significant improvement in how I feel overall.
 It’s been three months now, and I’m hopeful for even more positive changes—it’s definitely a step in the right direction.”